d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

-Back to VGG: a VGG block consists of a *sequence* of convolutions with $3\times3$ kernels with padding of 1 (keeping height and width) followed by a $2 \times 2$ max-pooling layer with stride of 2 (halving the resolution after each block).
+Back to VGG: a VGG block consists of a *sequence* of convolutions with $3\times3$ kernels with padding of 1 (keeping height and width) followed by a $2 \times 2$ max-pooling layer with stride of 2 (halving height and width after each block).
 In the code below, we define a function called `vgg_block` to implement one VGG block.